Randell-janus/firenote/README.md

 ## Disclaimer
 - For iOS users: Google sign in may not persist if the website is not opened from a browser.
-- Use system color mode is set to off.